 - Limit exercise to minimal or moderate levels to avoid overexertion

-- Women should choose activities that will minimize risk of imbalance and fetal trauma
+- Women should choose activities that will minimize the risk of imbalance and fetal trauma

 - Examples include: swimming, stationary cycling, brisk walking